 To proceed, we will need some approximation.
 We will consider two below:

-Suppose that we let \(\lambda \to \infty\), with the effect of weighting the proximity term very heavily.
+Suppose that we let \(\lambda \to \infty\), which has the effect of weighting the proximity term very heavily.
 This means that \(\vtheta_{\star}\) will remain very close to the current \(\vtheta^{(t)}\), and that \(\gJ\) will be well approximated by a first order Taylor approximation, leading to the following linearised objective

 \[\begin{align} \mathrm{prox}_{\gJ, \lambda}(\vtheta^{(t)}) &= \argmin_{\hat\vtheta}\left[\gJ(\vtheta^{(t)}) + \nabla_{\vtheta}\gJ(\vtheta^{(t)})^{\top}(\hat{\vtheta} - \vtheta^{(t)}) + \lambda \rho(\hat{\vtheta}, \vtheta^{(t)}))\right] \\ &= \argmin_{\hat{\vtheta}}\left[\nabla_{\vtheta}\gJ(\vtheta^{(t)})^{\top}\hat{\vtheta} + \lambda\rho(\hat{\vtheta}, \vtheta^{(t)})\right]. \end{align} \]